-After you have passed your eligibility and you’re approved for employment insurance benefits, you must continue to submit your biweekly reports to show that you are still eligible to receive the employment insurance benefit.
+The Employment Insurance (EI) benefit offers financial support to working Canadians who lose their jobs through no fault of their own for up to 52 weeks of unemployment.
+Once you have passed the eligibility criteria and received approval for employment insurance benefits, you must continue to submit your biweekly reports to show that you are still eligible to receive the benefits.

 Employment Insurance (EI) is Canada’s biggest income replacement program that aims to help Canadians who lost their jobs because of no fault of theirs by providing them with financial support while they are out of work for up to 52 weeks.